wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Layabout: _totally uninterested_ Yeah, what-ever...
 I doubt we'll get on, you're nothing like me.

-_Then DL comes through the tunnel complaining that his suit is covered in dust_.
+_Then Dan Lothario comes through the tunnel complaining that his suit is covered in dust_.

 Dan Lothario: This place hasn't changed a bit, still smelly and dusty and... oh hello... _spotting Layabout_ who's this?
 You weren't here last time... nice onesie!